jianhuig/Safe-Efficient-PB-Inference/README.md

 The repository includes:
 - Implementation of the PB inference methods discussed in the paper, including the CC, PPI, and PDC methods.
 - Code for the simulation studies.
 - Code to reproduce our UK Biobank Analysis.
-[Note: access to UK Biobank is required as the data cannot be publicly released.]
+[Note: Access to UK Biobank is required as the data cannot be publicly released.]

 ## Repository Structure

-Within the simulation folder:
+Within the *Scripts* folder:

+* `method_functions.R`: Contains functions for the PB inference methods methods

+Within each of the *Simulation Studies* sub-folders:

 * `run_sim.R`: Script for running simulations
 * `simple_data_generation.R`: Contains functions for data generation
-* `method_functions.R`: Contains functions for the PB inference methods methods
+* `plotting_functions.R`: Contains functions for plotting
+* `simulation_results.Rmd`: Markdown to replicate the simulation studies

+[Note: Additional R packages are required for plotting and parallelization in the markdown file.]

+Within the *Data* folder:

+* `example_data.csv`: Simple data to run the example at the end of this README file.

 ## Requirements

-Install the following R packages before running the methods code:
+Install the following R packages before running an analysis:

 ```r
 install.packages(c("dplyr", "tidyr", "lmtest", "sandwich"))